kriserickson/kriserickson.github.com/_posts/2014-10-11-mobile-frameworks-ionic.md

 [Egghead](http://egghead.io).

 Ionic provides some very good directives, some obvious directives, and maybe some questionable directives.
-They also provide (through [TopCoat](http://topcoat.io)) a good and modern looking UI with CSS.
+They also provide <s>(through [TopCoat](http://topcoat.io))</s> a great and modern looking UI with CSS applied through said directives as well as through adding classes to elements.
 The CLI tool is nice, but mostly just a way of setting up a simple skeleton app and wrapping the Cordova CLI.
 It looks like they are also creating a nice [GUI builder](http://ionicframework.com/creator/), but I haven't had a chance to play with it yet.

 **Advantages**